 For over a decade now, the familiarization of Adderall in the workplace has been astonishing.
 Today is not rare to hear a coworker recommend the coffee for Adderall swap.
 Many high-effective workers use it as a resource to be more active and help them perform better.

-Back in 2015, The New York Times reported on the surge of young professionals turning to Adderall, Ritalin, Concerta, and other stimulants to help them work harder, longer, and better.
-They also reported on some of the disastrous side effects these men and women experienced as a result of their stimulant misuse and abuse.
+In 2015, The New York Times reported the surge of young professionals turning to Adderall, Ritalin, Concerta, and other stimulants to help them work harder, longer, and better.
+They also reported some of the disastrous side effects these men and women experienced due to their stimulant misuse and abuse.

 How can a pill doctors gave to millions of children now be causing disruptions in the workplace?